gorootde/3d-prints/README.md

 3d-prints
 =========

-All kinds of 3D prints
+This repo contains all kinds of 3D prints mentioned in my blog: http://blog.goroot.de